Corticosteroid Injection Therapy

-When injected into a joint or muscle, steroids act an as anti-inflammatory and reduce swelling in the nearby area.
+When injected into a joint or muscle, steroids act as an anti-inflammatory and reduce swelling in the nearby area.
 This can help relieve pain and stiffness.
 Although they can take a few days to start working, the effects usually last for a few months and should be seen to provide a “window of opportunity” by reducing pain to enable rehabilitation.
 During this time with reduced pain and inflammation, you can work with your practitioner to correct the underlying issues that are responsible for your symptoms, enabling longer term resolution of symptoms.

 The injections may also contain local anaesthetic, which can give immediate, short-term (few hours) pain relief.
 You may go home soon after the injection.
 You may need relative rest for the treated body part for a few days.